nehalkhan2410/General/Medium/Ideas.md

 1. Types of `for` Loops ✅ 📑
 2. Types of variable declarations ✅ 📑
 3. Console ✅ 📑
+4. JavaScript Loading (In the head section, End of the page, async, and defer) ✅ 📑
+5. JSON ✅ 📑

 ## **Upcoming**

-- JavaScript Loading (normal, end of page, defer, and asyc) 🏃 📑
-- JSON 🏃 📑
+- == vs === in JS 🏃 📑
 - CSS Box Model
+- Units in CSS
+- String methods
 - Programming Best Practices (naming etc.,)
-- String methods
+- VS Code tools
-- Units in CSS
+- Markdown
-- == vs === in JS
+- Quantum Internet
 - GitHub OAuth using Angular
 - Google OAuth using Angular
 - Jio
 - Covid Vaccines
-- VS Code tools